The Bankrate promise

-Once you’re approved, the lender may disburse your loan proceeds to your creditors or send the funds to you.
+If you are approved, the lender may disburse your loan proceeds to your creditors or send the funds to you.
 Make sure the original debt is paid off, then work on your new loan.
 Set up automatic payments or use reminders to make on-time payments every month.
-Over time, you’ll be debt-free.
+If you stick with your plan and don’t incur any new debt, you’ll be debt-free at the end of it.